-While Hershey, Penn., just two hours west of Philadelphia and three hours southwest of New York City, is a wildly popular place to visit year-round, it is especially fun during the holiday season, when sweets are celebrated more than ever and its resident candy characters sport their Santa hats and scarves.
-Many families will flock to the Hershey theme park or Hershey Chocolate World to see the holiday festivities.
-Make sure to plan your trip in advance as it can get quite busy with crowds.
+While Hershey, Pennsylvania—located two hours west of Philadelphia and three hours southwest of New York City—is a wildly popular place to visit year-round, it is especially fun during the holiday season, when sweets are celebrated more than ever and its resident candy characters sport their Santa hats and scarves.
+Many families will flock to the Hershey theme park or Hershey Chocolate World to take part in the holiday happenings.
+Make sure to plan your trip in advance as it can get quite crowded.

-- Live Music Shows: Each year, a selection of live music shows are performed during the Christmas holiday season at the Chevrolet Music Box Theatre.
-Typically, performances offer Christmas songs, wacky elves, prancing reindeer, and appearances from Santa himself, but during the 2020-2021 season, no shows will be held.
+- Live Music Shows: Each December, a selection of live music is performed at various locations throughout the park.
+Typically, they feature Christmas carols, wacky elves, prancing reindeer, and appearances from Santa himself, but during the 2020-2021 season, no shows will be held.

-- Noel: This light show in the Hollow at Hersheypark consists of more than 250,000 dancing lights synchronized to your favorite Christmas music.
-There are four different shows every night starting at 5 p.m. and running every half hour.
+- NOEL: This light show in the Hollow at Hersheypark consists of more than 250,000 dancing lights synchronized to popular holiday music.
+There are four different shows every night, running every half hour.